 Hiking trails around Bow Lake in Banff National Park.

 The Boathouse – Maligne Lake, Jasper National Park.

 Two Jack Lake in Banff National Park

 Simpson’s Num-Ti-Jah Lodge on Bow Lake.

-- When in the Canadian Rockies, you MUST visit THIS place
+- When in the Rockies, you MUST visit THIS place

-- Riding the overnight train to the Canadian Rockies with VIA Rail
+- Riding the overnight train from Vancouver to Jasper with VIA Rail

-- This place surprised us the most on our trip to the Canadian Rockies
+- This place surprised us the most on our trip to Alberta

 - Releasing my inner “Wanna-be Biker” in Jasper